 Virtual Desktop Printing

-PrinterOn solves many of the problems associated with printing within a VDI infrastructure by providing a way for users to access and print securely to any printer on any network from any mobile device, thin client, laptop or desktop.
+PrinterOn solves many of the problems associated with printing within a VDI infrastructure by providing a way for users to access desktop printing and secure print to any printer on any network from any mobile device, thin client, laptop or desktop.
 PrinterOn takes responsibility for and manages all printer drivers and print job processing.

-- PrinterOn enables thin client mobile workflows where printing is needed but previously not possible.
-Enables desktop VDI printing workflows too.
+- PrinterOn enables thin client mobile workflows where remote printing is needed but previously not possible.
+Enables desktop printing and remote printing workflows too.

 - PrinterOn makes printing easier in thin client infrastructures by taking responsibility for printer driver management for all print jobs

-- Deploy mobile devices to workflows requiring printing using VDI (Citrix, others)
+- Deploy mobile devices to workflows requiring remote printing using VDI (Citrix, others)

 PrinterOn is compatible with Citrix, VMware and other VDI solutions.